 On Saturday, I hop on a plane again to visit my mom, Doris, and sister, Becky, who live in Oxford, Alabama.
 This time, I am planning a drive out to Marietta National Cemetery near Atlanta, where I hope to find the grave of Thor Paulsen Sloan (Slaaen), an uncle of my great grandmother, Anna Marie Sloan Berge.
 Thor P. Sloan died as a Union soldier in June 1864 at the town of Big Shanty (now called Kennesaw) Georgia.

 I had quite a surprise in September 2004 when I visited Dale Finch of Brainerd, Minessota.
 Dale is a grandson of Anna Marie Sloan Berge.
 In his possession was a photo of Thor P. Sloan in civilian clothes.
-The handwriting on the mat of that family-owned photo matches the handwriting on the mat of the unretouched photo on the website above, which is now owned by the Wisconsin Historical Society.
+The handwriting on the mat of that family-owned photo matches the handwriting on the mat of the unretouched Civil War portrait of Thor that is now owned by the Wisconsin Historical Society.
 This is proof that Thor was a member of my great grandmother's family.